-If you haven’t watched Adventure Time, you’re missing out on a delightful, fun, sometimes philosophical, but always zany cartoon.
+If you haven’t watched Adventure Time, you’re missing out on a delightful, fun, philosophical, and always zany cartoon.
 Finn and Jake, a young blonde boy and a mustard colored stretching dog, maintain the roles as the heroes in the Land of Ooo.
 They battle against creatures and kingdoms that harm.
 And uniquely, there are many kingdoms: Flame, Ice, Candy, Lumpy Space, and the list just gets stranger.
 Yet, Jake and Finn do not inhabit any of these kingdoms.

 The connection to the biblical book of Judges did not seem obvious to me at first.
 It was an episode from the current season titled “Walnuts & Rain” that tipped me off.
 Finn and Jake fall into separate holes somewhere in a forest.
-At the bottom of the hole Finn finds himself in the Kingdom of Huge.
+At the bottom of the hole, Finn finds himself in the Kingdom of Huge.
 King Huge eats constantly, fed by the Food Boys.
 Finn asks politely to leave, but the King has the Food Boys bind him.
 Finn breaks free with some trickery of his own, but was caught by the King.
-In the knick of time, Jake also falls into the same space.
+In the nick of time, Jake falls into the same space.
 With Finn in the King’s giant hands, he asks Jake, “What are you going to do about it?”
 He said this unassuming of Jake’s stretching abilities.
 Jakes makes a fist and stretches it across the King’s face.
-Jake and Finn make their way out of the hole and travel back to the Tree House.
+Finally, Jake and Finn make their way out of the hole and travel back to the Tree House.

 Captivity, plan-making, and King-hurting are present in both stories.
 While Ehud as a judge identifies and fights for the Hebrews, Jake and Finn represent wandering judges, not bound by place.
 As well, in the Book of Judges, God raises up Ehud.
-Finn and Jake have a calling, but have no caller.
+Finn and Jake have a calling, but no caller.
 Even Grob Gob Glob Grod, who Ooo deems as a deity, does not call creatures to a purpose.
-When Finn and Jake embark on their adventures and face disrupters, harmers, and just plain evil (The Lich), they perform justice without a telos other than making sure others are unharmed.
+When Finn and Jake embark on their adventures and face disruptors, harmers, and just plain evil (The Lich), they perform justice without a telos other than making sure others are unharmed.